-If your child is under six years old, or has never ridden before, it might be best if they get started out on an all electric type ATV or a small 50cc gas ATV.
-If they have a little more experience, or if they’re older, you may be looking at a gas powered quad, dune buggy, or side by side.
+If your child is under six years old or has never ridden before, it might be best if they start with an all-electric type ATV or a small 50cc gas ATV.
+For older or more experienced kids, gas-powered quads, dune buggies, or side-by-sides may be suitable.

 These aren’t great for taking them on a trip with the family to the trails because the batteries die, and they aren’t fast enough to keep up most of the time.
-But they are safe, and perfect for dinkin around the yard.
+But they are safe and perfect for drinking around the yard.
 They’re great for getting them used to riding at a young age.
-But, they are basically just toys.
+But, they are just toys.

-Another option that you can buy directly from Amazon is a gas powered youth ATV.
+The all-electric ATV for younger riders is another option that you can buy directly from Amazon is a gas-powered youth ATV.
 A lot of these are around 110cc and less than a grand.
 They are mostly made in China, and some are of questionable quality.
-But kids grow quick, and these usually last longer than it takes them to outgrow it.
+But kids grow quickly, and these usually last longer than it takes them to outgrow it.

 If you’re looking for something more like an adult ATV or quad, just a smaller size for children.
 Then look at the Honda TRX90X or the Yamaha YFZ50.
 Honda and Yamaha have been around for a long time, and have always been known for making quality machines.
 These are no different.